cyberjedi/TheSaltyParrot.com/DEV_NOTES.md

 # Development Notes

+## Color Scheme.

+- Always check the /css/styles.css when building new elements to ensure the correct colors are used.

 ## Firebase Emulator

 - The application is configured to automatically connect to the Firebase Authentication Emulator when running on `localhost` or `127.0.0.1`.